 One of the main takeaways is to be persistent and to believe in what you’re doing, full heartedly.
 I also learned how to take constructive criticism and know when to apply it.

 Internships provide students with an opportunity to apply knowledge acquired in the classroom to real-world situations.
 Student interns benefit from industry knowledge and experience while exploring their chosen career path while, in some cases earning academic credit.
-The Voiland Professional Practice and Experiential Learning office helps link qualified, interested students with employers to fill engineering positions
+Voiland College Internships and Career Services helps link qualified, interested students with employers to fill engineering positions.

 Where have you interned?